 Within the advanced search, myBase implements some more options running queries,

 such as by labels, calendar date, date modified, occurrence, scope, etc.

 To run the Advanced search, please select the [Search - Advanced search] menu item.

 The search scope can be extended to all databases that are currently open, or limited to the current branch.

-Note that it's index based, please be sure to first build or update index data before using this utility.
+Note that it's index-based, please be sure to first build or update index data before searching with this facility.

 Both [Find as you type] and [Advanced search] support the boolean operators (AND, OR, NOT) in search phrases.